ninehills/Eden/README.rst

 .. code-block:: bash

-    cd Leaf # the path to the project python setup.py develop
+    cd Eden # the path to the project python setup.py develop